FrancoB17/Glow/README.md

     1. Commit code.
     2. Push code.
 3. Go to GloWPa git
-4. Update submodule: `git submodule update`
+4. Go to libs/pathogenflows
+5. Run `git pull`.
-5. Update the R library locally. `devtools::install_local("libs/pathogenflows/", force = T)`
+6. Update the R library locally. `devtools::install_local("libs/pathogenflows/", force = T)`
-6. Test if everything works
+7. Test if everything works
-7. Now the submodule reference code has been updated and needs to be committed to the GloWPa repository: `git commit -a -m "Updated submodule"`
+8. Now the submodule reference code has been updated and needs to be committed to the GloWPa repository: `git commit -a -m "Updated submodule"`
-8. Push to origin. `git push`
+9. Push to origin. `git push`

 ## Running the model
 Set enviroment variables in local_env.R